jonschipp/ISLET/README.md

 # Demo

-I used ISLET to teach the Bro platform at BroCon14.
+I used ISLET to aid the instructers in teaching the Bro platform at BroCon14.

 Steps:
 * Install ISLET and dependencies
-* Build Docker image containing Bro
+* Build Docker image containing Bro (docker pull broplatform/brolive)
 * Write a ISLET config file for the Bro image
-* Edit the islet_shell script to do some light branding (logo)
+* Set a banner in the ISLET config file for light branding (logo)
 * Hand out the demo account credentials to your students so they can SSH in
 * Instruct them on the software